 Morning exercise is often suggested as the best time to avoid obstacles that crop up later in the day.
 If you jump out of bed to get your exercise done first thing, these morning exercise tips may be bad news.
-On the other hand, if you’re a slow starter, this could free you from guilt over procrastinating.
+On the other hand, if you’re a slow starter, this could free you from the guilt of procrastinating.

 Why Morning Exercise Puts You at Risk

 During the first hour after you rise, your disks are plumped from your overnight horizontal position.
 The pressure between your vertebrae is the highest it will be all day.
-Adding pressure of exercise – whether it is movement as in running, stretching, or lifting weights or moment pressure, a term used to describe the pressure that occurs when you push the vacuum cleaner or do planks, for instance, increases intervertebral pressure.
+Adding the pressure of exercise — whether it is movement as in running, stretching, or lifting weights or moment pressure, a term used to describe the pressure that occurs when you push the vacuum cleaner or do planks, for instance, increases intervertebral pressure.

-The hard to accept fact is that you don’t feel it, until you do.
+The hard-to-accept fact is that you don’t feel it until you do.
 A bulging disk or a ruptured disk is more likely at this time of day than at any other time.
 Even the core exercises that later would be recommended are to be avoided.
 Bracing and stabilizing, as well as the already risky forward flexion or extreme range of motion back extension exercises should be avoided during your early morning.

 Is Any Morning Exercise Acceptable?

-During that first hour, morning exercise as you know it may be off limits.
+During that first hour, morning exercise as you know it may be off-limits.
 If protecting your back is a high priority, delaying movement is smart.
 There are a few things you can do.
 Remove the load to the spine and you can remove the risk.
 Still, I’d suggest you be up and enjoy that tall glass of lemon water or your first cup of java before you do anything.
 Gravity will take care of reducing pressure, so all you need to do is be upright and 90% of that intervertebral pressure goes bye-bye within an hour.

 Instead of pulling those knees to your chest while you’re in bed, which puts your spine in a fairly aggressive flexed position, try simpler stretching.
 Alternately tighten and relax your muscles.
 You’ll get the blood flowing there and help reduce that early stiffness you feel.
 Keep in mind that stiffness is in part due to the plumped disks.
 You can be aggravating the situation and yet feeling like you get relief, causing you to do it over and over again every morning.
 A “feels good” method of evaluating exercise isn’t always the best determinant of what to do.
 Think of it like an addict.
 Taking more of the drug that’s causing the problem feels good at the time.